redis-stack/redis-stack-docs/docs/stack/_index.md

 The overaching vision is to provide developers with a powerful platform for all real-time data use cases.
 As we continue to advance the capabilities of
 Redis beyond caching, Redis Stack is the place to start.
-Redis Stack delivers the core capabilities developers love about Redis and goes beyond those to help you build modern applications where performance is paramount.
+Redis Stack delivers the core capabilities developers love about Redis and goes beyond to help you build modern applications where performance is paramount.

 ## Redis Stack Packaging